Experience Peru and the grandeur of Machu Picchu!

 - Art & Design in Cusco *

-Housing is available at USIL's student residence, Casa de Don Ignacio, for $500/month.
+Housing is available at USIL's student residence, Casa de Don Ignacio, for $684 for the program duration.

 There is no limit on how many students can participate in this program.